ChuckBV/ms-now-ppo-kairomone-2017-2yr/README.md

 Summer 2019 experiment on contribution of elements of trap design and attractant to adults captured

+### script5b.R

+Examine proportion of empty traps in the summer 2019 trap comparisons

 ### script6.R

 A long, disorganized slog through the data sets for which sex ratio data